ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-2.md

 So, how *do* we want our framework to work?
 Have another brain dump:

-* Graph node objects must be `Send`.
+* <strike>Graph node objects must be `Send`.
 This is a hard requirement, as we will be (potentially) processing data across different threads.
-The `T: Send` bound that the hacked-together code has is correct and is the same as what Rust requires for e.g. `Arc<Mutex<T>>`.
+The `T: Send` bound that the hacked-together code has is correct and is the same as what Rust requires for e.g. `Arc<Mutex<T>>`.</strike> Graph node objects must be both `Send` and `Sync`. `Send` is required because we will be (potentially) processing data across different threads. `Sync` is *also* required because multiple read guards can exist at the same time, across separate threads, meaning there can be multiple `&` references at the same time.
+There can still only be one `&mut` reference at once, and any potential _interior_ mutability is the responsibility of the node types to make safe, not the allocator.
 * The "root" heap object is somehow used to create per-thread state, which is then used to allocate/free data.
 This is _currently_ `SlabAlloc` and `SlabThreadState`, but _these types are definitely borked_ in the hack implementation.
 * The general program flow envisioned is something like:
     1. Run a core algorithm, across every CPU core